 The Michigan Department of Education administers the allocation of State funds to school districts based on information supplied by the districts.
-For the year ended June 30, 2015, the foundation allowance was based on the average of pupil membership counts taken in October 2014 and February 2015.
-The average calculation was weighted 90% for the October 2014 count and 10% for the February 2015 count.
+For the year ended June 30, 2016, the foundation allowance was based on the average of pupil membership counts taken in October 2015 and February 2015.
+The average calculation was weighted 90% for the October 2015 count and 10% for the February 2015 count.
 The State portion of the foundation is provided primarily by a State education property tax millage of 6 mills and an allocated portion of State sales and other taxes.
-The local portion of the foundation is funded primarily by nonhomestead property taxes, which may be levied at a rate of up to 18 mills.
-The State revenue is recognized during the foundation period (currently the fiscal year) and is funded through nine (9) payments made during the fiscal year and two (2) payments made subsequent to year-end.
+The local portion of the foundation is recognized during the foundation period (currently the fiscal year) and is funded through nine (9) payments made during the fiscal year and two (2) payments made subsequent to year-end.
 The local revenue is recognized as outlined above under Property Taxes.